 Project reporting is important in software development.
 Among all the reports that we write, a software engineering report takes a special place.
-Here, you can read about what a software project report is, the benefits of reporting and risks that arise if reports are not written, and how to write a report correctly.
+Here, you can read about the importance of software reporting, what a software project status report is, the benefits of reporting and risks that arise if reports are not written, and how to write a report correctly.

 What Is Software Engineering Report and Why Does It Take a Special Place among Other Reporting Documents?

 A software engineering report is a document that communicates the implementation of design ideas to stakeholders.
 It is made to communicate the results of work and to outline the plan for future tasks.

 At Mad Devs, we write a software engineering project report every month to:

 - Explain the business value delivered by us during a one-month period;

 - Show why the implementation of a specific feature or fixing of a specific bug was needed for the business, what value it brings, and what issues it solves;

 - Finally, a software engineering project report is an artifact that can be shown to investors to prove that a specific amount of work was performed.